How to Migrate WordPress.com Website to WordPress.org

 Things to watch out for when migrating

-Migrating is like moving house- mostly smooth, but you might trip over a box or two.
-Here’s how to dodge the common pitfalls and keep your site humming.
+Migrating is mostly a smooth process, but you might face some struggles if you make the common mistakes.
+Here’s how to dodge the common pitfalls and keep your site up and running.

 - Broken Links and Images: Links or pics might not transfer right, leaving you with 404 errors.
 Run a plugin like Broken Link Checker post-migration.
 Re-upload any missing media manually.